davidolorundare/tempus_de_challenge/README.md

 - Next, using a predefined [Airflow PythonOperator](https://airflow.apache.org/code.html#airflow.operators.python_operator.PythonOperator), it calls a python function to create three datastore folders for storing the intermediary data for the 'tempus_challenge_dag' that is later on downloaded and transformed.
 The 'news', 'headlines', and 'csv' folders are created under the parent 'tempdata' directory which is made relative to the airflow home directory.

-- The third task involves a defined [Airflow SimpleHTTPOperator](https://airflow.apache.org/code.html#airflow.operators.http_operator.SimpleHttpOperator) makes an HTTP GET request to the News API's 'sources' endpoint with the assigned API Key, to fetch all english news sources.
-A Python callback function is defined with this operator, and handles the returned Response object, storing the JSON news data as a file in the 'news' folder.
+- The third task involves a defined [Airflow SimpleHTTPOperator](https://airflow.apache.org/code.html#airflow.operators.http_operator.SimpleHttpOperator) making an HTTP GET request to the News API's 'sources' endpoint with the assigned API Key, to fetch all English news sources.
+A Python callback function is defined with this operator, and handles processing of the returned Response object, storing the JSON news data as a file in the pipeline's 'news' datastore folder.

-- The fourth task involves a defined [Airflow FileSensor](https://airflow.apache.org/code.html#airflow.contrib.sensors.file_sensor.FileSensor) detects whenever the JSON news data has landed in its appropriate directory and kicks off the subsequent ETL stages of the pipeline.
+- The fourth task involves a defined [Airflow FileSensor](https://airflow.apache.org/code.html#airflow.contrib.sensors.file_sensor.FileSensor) detects whenever the JSON news files have landed in the appropriate directory, this kicks off the subsequent ETL stages of the pipeline.

-- The fifth task, the Extraction task, involves a defined [Airflow PythonOperator](https://airflow.apache.org/code.html#airflow.operators.python_operator.PythonOperator), which calls a predefined python function that reads the news JSON data from its folder and uses the JSON library to extract the top-headlines from it, storing the result in the 'headlines' folder.
+- The fifth task -Extract and Transform- involves a defined [Airflow PythonOperator](https://airflow.apache.org/code.html#airflow.operators.python_operator.PythonOperator), which calls a predefined python function that reads the news JSON data from its folder and using JSON and Pandas libraries extracts the top-headlines from it, storing the result in the 'headlines' folder.

-- The sixth task, the Transformation task, involves a defined [Airflow PythonOperator](https://airflow.apache.org/code.html#airflow.operators.python_operator.PythonOperator), which calls a predefined python function that reads the top-headlines data from the 'headlines' folder, and using Pandas flattens the JSON data into CSV.
-The converted CSV data is stored in the 'csv' folder.
-If **no news articles were found** in the data then no CSV file is created, the application notes this absence in the Airflow Logs for this task.
+- Transformations involves a separate predefined python function that reads the top-headlines JSON data from the 'headlines' folder, and using Pandas converts it into an intermidiary DataFrame object which is flattened into CSV.
+The flattened CSV files are stored in the 'csv' folder.
+If **no news articles were found** in the data *then no CSV file is created*, the application logs this csv-file absence to the Airflow Logs.

-- The seventh task, the Upload task, involves a defined Custom Airflow Operator, as Airflow does not have an existing Operator for transferring data directly from the local filesystem to Amazon S3.
-Our custom operator is built ontop of the [Airflow S3 Hook](https://airflow.apache.org/code.html#airflow.hooks.S3_hook.S3Hook) and the Amazon Python Boto library; to move the transformed data from the 'csv' folder to an S3 bucket already setup by the author.
+- The sixth task, the Upload task, involves a defined custom Airflow PythonOperator, as Airflow does not have an existing Operator for transferring data directly from the local filesystem to Amazon S3.
+The Operator is built ontop of the Amazon Python Boto library, using [preexisting credentials setup](#setup), and moves the transformed data from the 'csv' folder to an S3 bucket already setup by the author.
 Two Amazon S3 buckets were setup by the author:
 	* [`tempus-challenge-csv-headlines`](http://tempus-challenge-csv-headlines.s3.amazonaws.com/)
 	* [`tempus-bonus-challenge-headlines`](http://tempus-bonus-challenge-csv-headlines.s3.amazonaws.com/)